 Everything began for me at 5 a.m.
-Friday morning in San Francisco’s mission district.
+Friday morning in San Francisco’s Mission District.
 I’d fallen asleep on somebody’s couch and was awoken by a cat licking at my face.
 After that I couldn’t get back into any dreams so I just lay there waiting for time to go by.
 I was planning to go to Vegas that day anyway with Leroy and Chet, who were roommates and lived only 7 or 8 blocks away from where I was, and we were supposed to leave early.
 I stared at the ceiling for a bit and awaited a phone call from them.
-After a while I got tired of that and got up, put on my shoes, and went out to get some coffee.
-The sun was bright and it felt good to be outside early and walking in the sun.
-I wasted some more time sitting outside the coffee shop watching buses go by, trying not to stare at other people, and trying not to drink my coffee too fast.
+After a while I got tired of that, got up, put on my shoes, and went out to get some coffee.
+The sun was bright and it felt good to be outside early and walking in it.
+I wasted some more time sitting outside the coffee shop watching buses go by, trying not to stare at other people and not to drink my coffee too fast.
 It was exciting stuff.

 I finally called Leroy around nine or so, and he answered in a gravelly, unslept growl.
 When he said my name it sounded like a needle being obstreperously scraped across a badly warped record.
 It turned out he was on his way to score some cocaine and that Chet was on his way to pick up the rental car.
 I knew this would take a while.
 I resigned myself to a long morning of waiting.
 Staring at the walls wasn’t so bad.